Luchador/GUD/docs/RenderOptions.md

 allocation or conversion fails, that room uses its original list.
 Collision cache allocation takes priority.
 Room streaming should be checked alongside stationary performance tests because the alternate consumes extra memory.

+## One-cycle opaque models

+AA Off also selects cached alternate primary lists for ordinary world props, including crates.
+Model types 2, 3 and 4 are eligible when using the normal opaque prop material (render-data `PropType` 9, with a zero low environment byte).
+Type 1 models already use one-cycle.
+The converter uses the existing model setup functions to determine the incoming state, then converts only recognized opaque draws within each list.
+Internal decals, cutouts and translucency retain their original pipeline and depth behavior.

+The normal prop lighting/distance fog uses `G_RM_FOG_PRIM_A`.
+Its constant fog-alpha blend is retained in one-cycle with `FORCE_BL`, alongside the original per-instance fog color.
+Base-tile sampling, bilinear/point filtering, texture uploads, matrices, vertices and UVs follow the background conversion's rules.
+The prop combiner's added primitive alpha is retained.
+Source commands and outgoing material state are preserved, including before a secondary list.

+Character blood tinting, fading props, deformed/cutout prop materials and first-person weapon materials keep their existing rendering.
+Secondary model lists, nested/branching primary lists and transient frame-buffer display lists (such as animated monitor screens) are excluded.
+Original model lists remain in place for collision and bullet hits; vertex changes are shared.

+An alternate is built on first eligible use and reused across instances and AA toggles.
+VI does not affect list selection.
+A 256-entry cache distinguishes the incoming opaque material and Z-buffer mode; its alternate allocations are capped at 64 KiB per stage, with about 4 KiB of cache metadata on N64.
+Allocation uses the room heap and falls back to the original list if memory, cache capacity or conversion is unavailable.
+This avoids reserving a large buffer up front.

+Re-expanding an overlapping source list invalidates its entry.
+Old alternate copies remain allocated until stage reset so queued graphics tasks cannot read freed data.
+Stage initialization resets this cache after the old queue has drained and the heap has been reset.
+This also bounds memory spent on reloads.

+For hardware comparison, use the same AA-Off/VI setting and camera position before and after this patch.
+Train's crate-filled cars are a useful first test.
+Check crate labels, lighting, nearby doors/windows, damaged crates and distance fades, then toggle AA repeatedly and restart the level.
+Distant textures may shimmer more, as with one-cycle backgrounds.

 ## Rendering implementation